05 May Cerebral Organoids Generated using Cell-Mate3D Mentioned in Mini-Me Article

 Figure 1.
 Cerebral organoid developed in Dr. Timothy O’Brien’s laboratory containing neural tube-like structures.
 Nestin (green) Sox1 (red).
 Courtesy of Dr. Timothy O’Brien at the University of Minnesota.

 Dr. Knoblish commented on the articles:

 “This shows that the approach has much greater potential than we ever imagined.”
 “They’ve shown that if you keep [the mini-brain] growing for a long enough time, it will generate the whole repertoire of cells we see in the human brain.”

 The ethics of mini-brains was also discussed.
 Dr. O’Brien stated:

 “The largest mini-brains-in-a-dish are only 4 millimeters across — roughly the size of a sea slug or jellyfish brain” — and, “a tiny, tiny fraction of the human brain”.
-“You do see some neural circuits forming, but none that are anywhere near the size needed for sentience, and they are not nearly complicated enough to feel pain.”
+“You do see some neural circuits forming, but none that are anywhere near the size needed for sentience, order cheap xanax online and they are not nearly complicated enough to feel pain.”
 “Developing better mimics of the human brain will take a lot more time, but maybe less time than we think.”

 Want to create mini-brains in your laboratory using Cell-Mate3D?
 Contact Us to learn More!